verdysh/FileMonitor/README.md

-# Vintage PC Game Saves
+# File Monitor

+Keep track of files and directories.

+Get a notification when a file has changed.

-Store your vintage PC game save files to a chosen backup location.
+Backup the updated files to a chosen location.